vincenthopf/librelinks2/docs/TINYBIRD_ANALYTICS.md

 1. **Page Views**: Uses the `analytics_pages` pipe to get page views over time
 2. **Device Analytics**: Uses the `top_devices` pipe to get device usage statistics
 3. **Location Analytics**: Uses the `top_locations` pipe to get visitor locations
-4. **Link Clicks**: Uses our database since Tinybird doesn't track this by default
+4. **Link Clicks**: Uses the `analytics_hits` pipe filtered by click events

 ### API Endpoints

 We've created custom API endpoints that filter Tinybird data by user handle:

-1. `/api/tinybird/pageviews`: Fetches page view data for a specific handle
+1. `/api/tinybird/pageviews`: Fetches page view data for a specific handle using the `analytics_pages` pipe
-2. `/api/tinybird/devices`: Fetches device data for a specific handle
+2. `/api/tinybird/devices`: Fetches device data for a specific handle using the `top_devices` pipe
-3. `/api/tinybird/locations`: Fetches location data for a specific handle
+3. `/api/tinybird/locations`: Fetches location data for a specific handle using the `top_locations` pipe
-4. `/api/tinybird/links`: Fetches link click data from our database
+4. `/api/tinybird/links`: Fetches link click data for a specific handle using the `analytics_hits` pipe

 ### Filtering by User Handle